 The financial statement services team will review how duties are segregated to employees.
 According to the AICPA, segregation is an important aspect to consider when trying to safeguard against fraud and human error within any business.

-Internal employees are often blinded from risks, opportunities, and the like because they have been focusing on the same issues for so long.
+Internal employees are often blinded from both risks and opportunities because they have been focusing on the same issues for so long.
 When an external group comes in to deliver financial statement services, they come in with a fresh set of eyes and a new perspective that can prove to be very fruitful for their clients.

-In other words, they don’t have any biases towards what they like or dislike about the company, like personnel favorites or unwillingness to change for the company.
-When a corporation and its employees are averse to change, this could delay needed process improvements that will enhance and promote growth.
+In other words, they don’t have any biases towards what they like or dislike about the company.
+They may be able to point out blind spots that you and your employees have missed, such as biases for certain employees or departments, overspending, or an unwillingness to change. it can delay needed process improvements that will enhance and promote growth.

 When an external group comes in to deliver their service, they are able to verify that the procedures used to report and compile a company’s financial information are satisfactory.
 If it isn’t, the external group can provide or recommend internal controls that will reduce the possibility of misreporting or fraud.